aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 Here:

+$$p_{i}(yes|vote)$$

-$p_{i}(yes|vote)$ is the probability that student $i$ votes "yes" if student $i$ shows up to vote.
+is the probability that student $i$ votes "yes" if student $i$ shows up to vote.

 $p_{i}(yes)$ probability that student $i$ votes yes.

 $p_{i}(vote)$ is the probability that student $i$ shows up to vote.

 This problem can be framed like a coin toss expiriment.
 Each student can be thought of as two flips of the coin: the first flip determines whether the student votes or not and the second flip decided whether the student votes yes.
-In this case $p(vote)$ and $p(yes|vote)$ define the odds of these two occurances.
+In this case the probability of voting and probability of voting yes conditional on voting define the odds of these two occurances.

 The expected total number of successes in $N$ independent trials if each trial has a $p$ probability of success is, $Np$.
 In this case, in order to get a yes vote, we actually need two successes (we need vote=yes and vote yes = yes).
 This is expressed similarly for the binominal distribution...assuming for the moment that all students have the same probability of voting and the same probability of voting yes: